-We have had a reasonably productive and successful September.
+We have had a reasonably productive and successful Year in 2019.
 Karen Marmon joined the lab.
 She comes to us from Salzmann lab and will be a research tech with us and lab manager for Jerry Chen.
 Kenji Lee joined us as a graduate student.
-He comes from the Allen Institute and brings a lot of experience! […]
+He comes from the Allen Institute and brings a lot […]

 Our first paper from the new lab – Audiovisual detection at various intensities and delays has been accepted into Journal of Mathematical Psychology Chandrasekaran C, Gondan MG, Audiovisual detection at different intensities and delays, under revision for Journal of Mathematical Psychology, see biorxiv preprint (link).
 In this paper, we modeled the accuracy (i.e., hit rate) […]